airbrake/sharpbrake/README.md

 #### Proxy options

-If your server is not able to directly reach Airbrake, you can use built-in proxy.
-By default, Sharpbrake uses direct connection.
+If your server is not able to directly reach Airbrake, you can use a built-in proxy.
+By default, Sharpbrake uses a direct connection.

 ##### ProxyUri, ProxyUsername, ProxyPassword